franciscop/server-next/docs/documentation/readme.md

 };
 ```

-<blockquote class="warning">**Avoid callback-based functions**: error propagation is problematic and they have to be converted to promises.
-Strongly prefer an async/await workflow.</blockquote>
+> **Avoid callback-based functions**: error propagation is problematic and they have to be converted to promises. async/await workflows are better.